fsmirne/LINQPad.QueryPlanVisualizer/README.md

 to add the visualizer to your queries.

 ### Install as plugin
-To install the visualizer as a LINQPad plugin download the [latest release](https://github.com/Giorgi/QueryPlanVisualizer/releases/latest) and drop the visualizer dll directly inside LINQPad's plugins folder (by defalt found at `My Documents\LINQPad Plugins`).
+To install the visualizer as a LINQPad plugin download the [latest release](https://github.com/Giorgi/QueryPlanVisualizer/releases/latest) and drop the visualizer dll directly inside LINQPad's plugins folder (by default found at `My Documents\LINQPad Plugins`).
 The plugin will be automatically available in all queries.

 ## Viewing query plan
 To view query plan or missing indexes call static `QueryPlanVisualizer.DumpPlan(query)` method or call `DumpPlan` extension method on any `IQueryable` instance.
 You will also need to add `ExecutionPlanVisualizer` to namespaces list (click F4 to open the dialog).
 If you want to dump query result too just pass `true` as a second parameter.